predix-ui/predix-ui/_pages/develop/context-browser.md

 ## Timeout after closing

-If the user opens the context browser, navigates to a different place in the context hierarchy, and closes the browser panel without selecting an anything, the context browser will reset their active view after 5 seconds.
+If the user opens the context browser, navigates to a different place in the context hierarchy, and closes the browser panel without selecting anything, the context browser will reset their active view after 5 seconds.
 The next time the user opens the context browser, the selected context item will be visible, or the root will be visible if no context item is selected.
 If the user re-opens the context browser before the 5 seconds is up, their active view will not be reset.

 ## Pre-select a context